matwilso/matwilso.github.io/_posts/gpt-sim.md

 It could explain and demonstrate the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

-To caveat, it's hard to say how far we are from video-GPT-X. It's possible that patching up current limitations proves extremely difficult.
+To caveat, it's hard to say how far we are from all of this fanciful stuff, and how far we are from video-GPT-X.
+It's possible that patching up current limitations proves extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here<label for="sn-2" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-2" class="margin-toggle"/>
 <span class="sidenote">
 Probably true.
-Images/video are less [semantically dense than text](https://twitter.com/jcjohnss/status/1271273497310965762), You need to process many more bits to gain relevant info---perhaps thousands of irrelevant or redudant pixels to determine you are looking at a brick wall or something.
+Images/video are much less [semantically dense than text](https://twitter.com/jcjohnss/status/1271273497310965762), You need to process many more bits to gain relevant meaning---perhaps thousands of irrelevant or redudant pixels to determine you are looking at a brick wall or something like that.
-I don't see this as a roadblock to very accurate video models.
+I don't see this as a roadblock to very accurate and useful video models.
 It probably just means we'll need a bit more cleverness and a lot more scale.
 </span>.
 But with [improved](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)[ hardware](https://en.wikipedia.org/wiki/Huang%27s_law#:~:text=Huang's%20Law%20is%20an%20observation,central%20processing%20units%20(CPU).&text=Huang's%20law%20states%20that%20the,than%20double%20every%20two%20years.), [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/),
-massive-scale video prediction and general physics simulators don't seem too far on the horizon though.
+massive-scale video prediction and general physics simulators don't seem too far on the horizon.
 Seems like they're probably worth planning for.